bbostock/CursorRecovery/README.md

 - Compare files with your current project.
 - Recover or merge as needed.
 - Repeat the process, working backwards to retrieve the last good version of each file.
 ---

+After running **Step 1**, you'll have your Cursor history neatly organized into timestamped folders for manual comparison.

+🕵️ **Don't remember the date/time of your last good save?**

+➡️ Run **Steps 2–4** to extract and inspect the AI conversation history.
+This will help you identify when your project started going awry and guide which timestamped folder to begin recovery from.
+---

 ### 🧪 Step 2: Extract Full AI Interaction Blob